Indescribable Grief

 “Then Jacob tore his garments and put sackcloth on his loins and mourned for his son many days.
 And all his sons and all his daughters arose to comfort him, but he refused to be comforted and said, “No, I will go down to my son, to Sheol, in mourning.”
 And his father wept for him.”
 (Genesis 37:34–35)

-Have you ever received news that surprised you, that came out of nowhere?
+Have you ever received surprising news?
 Perhaps one of your children passed away before you.
 Maybe you found out your savings were stolen on Wall Street.
 Whatever the bad news, it puts you in a bad place.

-Action Step: In your grief turn to God instead of blaming him or being angry with him.
+Action Step: In your grief, turned to God instead of blaming Him or being angry with Him.
 He is the friend who sticks closer than a brother and walks with you through your sorrow.

 Leave a Reply